nicc777/k8s-kafka-experiment/experiments/README.md

 helm install ngf oci://ghcr.io/nginxinc/charts/nginx-gateway-fabric --create-namespace -n nginx-gateway --set service.type=NodePort
 ```

+> [!NOTE]
+> When you see the following error in the Nginx logs On Ubuntu Server, ensure IPv6 is enabled: "_socket() :80 failed (97: Address family not supported by protocol)_"

 ## ArgoCD

 For this purpose, it is important to create a number of port-forwarding connections: